m005bsy1242/courseraweek3/README.md

-I'm editing the README file.
+i am editing the README file.
 Adding some more details about the project description.